Wendy Neil

 About me

 Many of us suffer at times with feeling inferior, inadequate or being in some way different to other people.
 You may feel stressed, anxious, confused and uncomfortable, out-of-control, unsure of who you are, or what you want out of life.
+Maybe you're going through a difficult patch - bereavement, divorce, problems at work or at home - or feeling dissatisfied with life and not being able to see a way forward.
 Maybe you doubt your ability to handle day-to-day challenges, struggling through each day, or feel that you spend too much time and energy worrying about what other people think of you.

 Counselling can help you develop yourself, your confidence, your sense of who you are, and your ability to live a full and meaningful life.
-I can help you explore and lay to rest whatever is holding you back, and identify what you want for yourself and how to move forward.
+I can help you explore, identify your values and priorities, and lay to rest whatever is holding you back.

 Everybody's situation is different and we need different things at different times.
 Some of the ways in which I can help are;